muzaffarCs/DSA_Practice/README.md

 - `Stack/` → implementation of stack functions manually in a dynamic way
 - `infix_to_postfix/` → An application of a stack to convert infix expression into postfix
 - `Evaluate_postfix_Expression/` → An application of a stack to evalutate postfix expression
+- `infix_to_prefix/` → An application of a stack to convert infix expression into prefix

 ## 🚀 Goals
 - Practice daily DSA problems